fanoframework/fanoframework.github.io/working-with-response/index.md

 - `TBinaryResponse`.This is response that you may need to send binary data to browser, such as image response.
 See [Fano App Image](https://github.com/fanoframework/fano-app-img) demo application to see how to return binary response.
 - `TRedirectResponse` is response for doing HTTP redirection.
 Read [Redirection](#redirection-response) section on this document.
 - `THttpCodeResponse` is response for setting up HTTP status manually.
 Read [Response with HTTP Status Code](#response-with-status-code) for more information.
+- `TNotModifiedResponse` is response for HTTP 304.
+Read [Not modified response](#not-modified-response) for more information.

 ## <a name="redirection-response"></a>Redirection Response